iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 <h2 name="logistic">Logistic Regression | Classification</h2>

 - Predict the class label of a data point based on one or more independent features.
-- Depending on the number of class labels in the target variable, it can be a **Binary** or **Multiclass** classification.
+- Depending on the number of class labels in the target variable, it can be a Binary or Multiclass classification.
-- The data set should contain a well-balanced class distribution. (e.g. Total Students = 100 : 50 Boys + 50 Girls)
+- The data set should contain a well-balanced class distribution. (e.g. Total Students = 100 | 50 Boys + 50 Girls)
-- **Good Classifier:** 1 or 100% | **Bad Classifier** < 0.5 or 50%
+- Good Classifier: 1 or 100% | Bad Classifier: < 0.5 or 50%

 <h3 name='cm'>1.
 Confusion Matrix</h3>
+- How well a classification model is making predictions?

-- A table that summarizes the performance of a classification model.
+- A table that evaluates and summarizes the performance of a classification model.
 - Evaluate correct and incorrect classifications on each class label.

 ![Classification](Image/Classification.png)